sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-oas.md

 tags: ["request validation", "validate request", "middleware", "per-endpoint", "Tyk OAS", "Tyk OAS API"]
 ---

 The [request validation]({{< ref "product-stack/tyk-gateway/middleware/validate-request-middleware" >}}) middleware provides a way to validate the presence, correctness and conformity of HTTP requests to make sure they meet the expected format required by the upstream API endpoints.
+If the incoming request fails validation, the Tyk Gateway will reject the request with an `HTTP 422 Unprocessable Entity` response.
+Tyk can be [configured](#configuring-the-request-validation-middleware) to return a different HTTP status code if required.

 The middleware is configured in the [Tyk OAS API Definition]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#operation" >}}).
 You can do this via the Tyk Dashboard API or in the API Designer.